leaNick/fingo-android/README.md

 # Introduction

-GnuCash Android is a companion expense-tracker application for GnuCash (desktop) designed for Android.
+GnuCash Android is a companion expense-tracker application for FinGo (desktop) designed for Android.
-It allows you to record transactions on-the-go and later import the data into GnuCash for the desktop.
+It allows you to record transactions on-the-go and later import the data into FinGo for the desktop.

 Accounts            |  Transactions          |  Reports
 :-------------------------:|:-------------------------:|:-------------------------: